2021 – Pieces of Me

 2018 – The Current Museum

 The Current Museum founded a virtual collection backed by a decentralized patronage and stewardship model in 2018.
-Members contributed to acquisitions for a vote on which works come into the collection, and then recieve access to dwell with the works in their home.
+Members contributed to an acquisitions budget for a vote on which works come into the collection, and then recieve access to dwell with the works in their home.
 The collection is preserved on decentralized storage by a network of stewards.
 Twelve artworks were collected in three salons, and membership grew from 15 founding members to 75 salon contributors in the first year.

 2017 – Virtual Reality Commission